serriath/ProjectEuler/README.md

 # ProjectEuler
-Project Euler 100 challenge repostitory.
+Project Euler 100 challenge repository.
 See below for descriptions of the project, as well as a list of the challenges

 ## Introduction
 https://www.freecodecamp.org/news/projecteuler100-coding-challenge-competitive-programming/